Eastern medicine says that there are seven methods of healing and diet

 Raw food diets often help to balance animals' systems.
 Cats and dogs are carnivores and naturally eat meat.
 Cats especially are obligate carnivores (they have to eat meat).
 You will never see a cat stalking a plant!
 It used to be difficult and sometimes dangerous to provide a raw meat diet to our cat and dog pets but not anymore.

-If you are worried about nutrition, you can look for prepared raw foods that say they are complete diets or you can feed a little bit of high quality canned food or kibble.
-(Remember, if your pet has food allergies and if you are trying to give novel proteins and eliminate chicken or beef or turkey or any of the common meats in pet food then be sure to select a kibble that has eliminated those meats, too.)
-Or give a vitamin pill.
-Then your bases should be mostly covered.
+If you are worried about nutrition, you can look for prepared raw foods that say they are complete diets or I can design a diet for you for a fee.
+I am not a nutritionist but I have taken nutrition courses beyond what is taught in vet school.
 Feeding pregnant or nursing pets or puppies, especially large breed puppies, may take a little more research and care.
 However, I have seen many breeding kennels feeding all raw diets successfully.

 READ LABELS- Know what is in your pet’s food!
 Read labels and if you don’t know an ingredient, ask your vet what it is.
 Dogs can get terrible infections from raw food, just like we can.
 Salmonella and E. coli can slip through USDA inspections as we well know.
 Some people like to “sear” the outside of the meat for safety or drop it for 30-60 seconds in water at a rolling boil .
 It’s a good idea.
 Pork, rabbit and fish should be cooked first to prevent spread of trichinosis.

 There are raw food companies that prepare the food first with pressurization and other methods.
 Be picky, ask questions, and be wary of small and start-up dog food companies.
 They usually don’t have the money for proper safety testing of their products.
 A case in point is Blue Buffalo.
 Although their dog food is supposed to be safe now, a few years ago when they launched their new product on their unsuspecting customers, many pets died of hypervitaminosis D because the company did not do the right feeding trials to test their product first.
 If you just don’t have time to shop and fix raw food, I recommend the Wysong products.
 Some of their products are very close to raw foods.
-There are many to choose from.
-Wysong is what I feed my dogs and they look beautiful and have zero health problems.
 Wysong is an old established company with products that are inspected and consistently have high ratings for palatability and customer satisfaction as well as safety.

 DIET THERAPY: HOME-COOKED FOOD

-Substitute for home cooked food: If you don’t want to feed raw food and don’t have time to cook for your pet another company that makes great home cooked food right here in Kentucky is Canine Correct.
+Substitute for home cooked food: If you don’t want to feed raw food and don’t have time to cook for your pet another company that makes great home cooked food right here in Kentucky is Rudy Green.
+The owner of this company provides pre packaged frozen food.
+She can tailor it to your pets medical needs too.
+Canine Correct is another.
 This company has frozen food morsels and also freeze dried.
-Rudy Green is another company that makes pre packaged frozen home cooked food.

 ALL EMERGENCIES: 502 939-9062